SirFlippyJNE/RocketLaunchNavigator/UpcomingLaunches.md

   flex-direction: column;
   align-items: center;
   justify-content: space-between;
-  height: auto; /* Adjust the height property or remove it */ }
+  height: 400; /* Adjust the height property or remove it */ }

 .launch-item {